bheuse/SQL_Architect_to_OpenAPI/README.md

 Project Type muse be "LogicalDesign"

-See below how to Model with SQL Architect for OpenAPI:
+See below how to Model with DbSchema for OpenAPI:

 ![img_5.png](img_5.png)